SINTEF/Muscade.jl/docs/src/Modelling.md

 [`SingleUdof`](@ref) allows to define an unknown external nodal load and apply a cost to it.

-[`ElementCost`](@ref) adds a cost per unti of time on a combination of one element's dofs and element-results.

 [`DofConstraint`](@ref) adds a constraint to a combination of *values* (no time derivatives) of dofs.
 The constraints can switch over time between equality, inequality and "off".
 Inequality constraints are handled using a modified interior point method.

-[`ElementConstraint`](@ref) adds a constraint to a function of internal results from one element.
+[`ElementCostAndConstraint`](@ref) adds a cost per unit time and constraints, that are function of internal results from one element.
 The constraints can switch over time between equality, inequality and "off".
 Inequality constraints are handled using a modified interior point method.

 [`Hold`](@ref) provides a simplified syntax to set a single ``X``-dof to zero.